-What is Umatter® for Youth & Young Adults?
+What Is Umatter® for Youth and Young Adults?

-Umatter® for Youth and Young Adults (YYA) is a youth leadership and engagement initiatives that includes a full day of interactive training, design and implementation of a Community Action Project (CAP) in their school community, and presentation of CAP at an event with their peers.
+Umatter® for Youth and Young Adults (YYA) is a youth leadership and engagement initiative that includes interactive training, design and implementation of a Community Action Project (CAP) in their school community, and presentation of CAP at an event with their peers.

 The goal is to promote mental health wellness including: